Bethieieio/project-one-harlow-marina/README.md

 - The title icon is a boat.
 - It has four columns Boat Size, Annual Payment, Quarterly Payment and Monthly Payment.
 - The headings are the reverse colours of the data so they stand out more to make the table easier to understand.
-- The user finds their boat length, then moves horizintal to see the price of mooring for that size.
+- The user finds their boat length, then moves horizontal to see the price of mooring for that size.
 - At the bottom there is an extra cost if an end jetty is required.
 ![image](assets/images/table-print-screen.png)